ShortcutBreaker: Low-Rank Noisy Bottleneck and Frequency Filtering Block for Multi-Class Unsupervised Anomaly Detection: Method

 \subsection{Low-Rank Noisy Bottleneck (LRNB)}

 As discussed in the introduction, under the MUAD setting, identity shortcuts readily occur, narrowing the gap in anomaly scores between normal and abnormal cases.
 Previous methods~\citep{guo2025dinomaly, you2022unified} propose perturbing extracted feature tokens to compel the network to reconstruct from information-impaired normal features, rather than directly copying them.
 However, these noisy operations are often limited in effectively preventing shortcut learning in complex scenarios.
-We hypothesize that richer visual patterns inherent in the data enhance the reconstruction model's robustness to noise.
+We hypothesize that richer visual patterns inherent in the data enhance the reconstruction model's robustness to stochastic noise.
 Consequently, we aim to design a novel paradigm for avoiding shortcuts that goes beyond solely relying on noisy operations.
 Through empirical observation of low-rank matrix decomposition in LoRA~\citep{hu2022lora} (or the encoder-decoder structure in Auto-Encoder~\citep{he2022masked}), we identified two inherent properties particularly suitable for addressing the identity mapping issue.

-\textbf{Property 1} stems from the constrained low-rank latent space, which effectively circumvents identity shortcuts.
-In deep learning, nonlinear activations are generally used to improve performance, so we need to prove Property 1 under non-linear transformations, primarily using the Jacobian matrix \citep{goodfellow2016deep} for this proof.
+\textbf{Property 1} This property stems from the constrained low-rank latent space, which effectively circumvents identity shortcuts.
+In deep learning, nonlinear activations are generally used to improve performance, so we introduce the tool of the Jacobian matrix \citep{goodfellow2016deep} to conduct a linear approximation for the proof of this property.
+Given that the feature tokens extracted from DINO-v2 are highly informative, we assume them to be full-rank.

 To achieve identity mapping of $x \in \mathbb{R}^d$, we require that $ g \circ f(x) = x $ holds for all $ x \in \mathbb{R}^n $.
-Differentiating both sides with respect to $ x $yields the Jacobian equation:
+Differentiating both sides with respect to $x$ yields the Jacobian equation:

 where $ J_f(x) \in \mathbb{R}^{d \times k} $ and $ J_g(f(x)) \in \mathbb{R}^{k \times d} $.
 Taking the determinant of both sides:

 Since the product $ J_g(f(x)) \cdot J_f(x) $ is an $ d \times d $ matrix, applying the rank inequality yields: